 Don't get me wrong, I'm absolutely game to try my hand at a gluten free Danish recipe.
 But sometimes you just have a craving, and you want something fast and easy.
 Am I right?

-Enter: my cream cheese thumbprint cookies.
+Enter: my raspberry thumbprint cookies.
 The actual cookie itself is deliciously soft, just the way I like them.
 And then the raspberry cheesecake filling really takes these to the next level.
 You know I love using jam in my recipes (see: my gluten free jam cake)!

 - The flavors are just so perfect together!
 Creamy cheesecake + raspberry jam is a winning combination in my book.

 - It's such a simple thumbprint cookie recipe.
 There is some patience required, because we're chilling the dough, but it's so worth it.

 - This recipe is easily customizable.
 You can swap in your favorite fruit jam to replace raspberry, if you'd like.

 - Gluten free flour blend: My favorite gluten free flour is Bob's Red Mill 1 to 1 Flour.
 If you're using a different blend, just make sure it contains xanthan gum.
 And because this is a cup for cup flour, you should be able to substitute AP flour without any adjustments, if you're not on a gluten free diet.